Victor J. Blue, “What’s Really Killing New York’s Cyclists,” Bicycling.com

 Enhance Pedestrian Safety

-This has been proven true in NYC—while there has been a sharp rise in cycling over the past decade, only a handful of pedestrian fatalities have attributed to cyclists.
+Despite the sharp rise in cycling in New York City over the past decade, only a handful of pedestrian fatalities have been attributed to cyclists.

 A 2010 Belgian study found that cyclist exposure to particulants is 4.3 times greater than occupants of cars.
 The study concluded that enabling cyclists to increase the distance from cars’ exhaust pipe reduces that exposure.